 And there’s this bit of validation from our hiring data:

-When we published all salaries online I think in that month we had 4000 people wanted to work for Buffer.
+When we published all salaries online I think in that month we had 4,000 people who wanted to work for Buffer.
 People were saying I know more about your company than about the company I’m working for right now.
 What really happens when you are that transparent is that we build trust.
 Hey, I’m telling you all the things about me already!
 You know how much money I make, you know how much money the company makes, you know where your money goes when you spend money with us.
 So I’ve not told you anything about me, but I know everything about you already.
 This makes me feel like I can trust you.
 This guy doesn’t want to hide anything.
 This company doesn’t want to hide anything.

 14 ways to be transparent in your business (starting today)

 1. Share what you’re working on this week.
 Ask others for help and advice.

 2. Open source some or all of your codebase.
 Check out our guide to Open Source.

 3. Publish your pay numbers.
 We join other companies in doing this for Equal Pay Day every year.

 4. Publish your team’s salaries.
 Here’s a company that did it after 17 years of not doing it.

 5. Publish your revenue.
 SaaS companies can do this easily with Baremetrics.

 6. Write about your learnings in marketing, product, support, or HR.